isaiahrbs/42Piscine/README.md

 ## ⚡ Rushes

+About the Piscine Rushes:
+During the Piscine at 42, students can choose to participate in optional weekend “Rushes” for an extra challenge.
+A Rush is a group project where three students team up to solve a complex problem and build a full solution in under 72 hours.
+These projects are designed to push collaboration, time management, and problem-solving skills even further than the regular Piscine exercises.

 | Chart | Rush | Status | Progress |
 |:--|:--|:-:|:--|
 | <img src="https://github.com/isaiahrbs/images/blob/main/Grades/120.png" width="90"> | [Rush 00](./rushes/rush00) | ✅ Completed | ██████████████ 120% |